72 Hours in the Upper Galilee

 The hotel is located in Amirim, a vegetarian village in the Upper Galilee.
-We’re not vegetarian, but the hotel didn’t disappoint.
+We’re not vegetarian, but we didn’t mind getting our veggies in for the next few days.
 If you find yourself traveling to Amirim, here are my recommendations for your best 72 hours in the Upper Galilee.

-Amirim is quite big, so if you enjoy walking through nature, you’ve hit the jackpot.
+Amirim is quite big, so if you enjoy walking through nature, get started.
 I recommend parking your car near the playground and wandering in any direction from there.
 There are stunning trails and viewpoints throughout the village.
 If you’re traveling in the summer, you can also enjoy the swimming pool.